nats-io/natscli/README.md

 $ jsm obs add ORDERS DISPATCH --subject ORDERS.processed --ack explicit --pull --deliver all --sample 100
 ```

-#### Creating Push Based Observables
+#### Creating Push-Based Observables

-Our `MONITOR` observable is push based, has no ack and will get only new messages and is not sampled:
+Our `MONITOR` Observable is push-based, has no ack and will only get new messages and is not sampled:

 ```
 $ jsm obs add